-\begin{theorem} Let $A\subseteq B$ be differential Ritt algebras, $B$ being an integral domain differentially finitely generated over $A$.
-Then there exists an element $s$ in $B$ such that the embedding $A\subseteq B_s$ has a going-down property for differential ideals. \end{theorem} \begin{proof} Let $u$ be as in statement~\ref{lemmaStuct}.
-Then the algebra $B_u$ is a free $C$ module, and therefore is faithfully flat over $C$.
-Since $C$ is finitely generated over $A$ there exists an element $t$ in $A$ that $C_t$ is free $A_t$-module (see~\cite[chapter~8, sec.~22, th.~52]{Mu}).
-So $B_{tu}$ is faithfully flat over $A_t$.
-Moreover $A_t$ is flat over $A$.
-From statement~\cite[chapter~5, ex.~11]{AM} it follows that the embedding $A\subseteq B_{tu}$ has going-down property.
-Statement~\ref{prop_lemma} completes the proof. \end{proof}
+\begin{theorem} Suppose that $A\subseteq B$ are differential integral Ritt algebras and the ring $B$ is differentially finitely generated over $A$.
+Then $B$ contains an element $s$ for which the embedding $A\subseteq B_s$ has the going-down property for differential ideals. \end{theorem} \begin{proof} Choose an element $u$ as in Statement~\ref{lemmaStuct}.
+The algebra $B_u$ is a free $C$-module, therefore, a flat $C$-module.
+Since the algebra $C$ is finitely generated over $A$, it follows from Theorem~52 in~\cite[Chap.~8, Sec.~22]{Mu} that there exists an element $t$ in $A$ for which the algebra $C_t$ is a free $A_t$-module, i.e., $B_{tu}$ is a flat $A_t$-algebra.
+Moreover, $A_t$ is flat $A$-algebra.
+Now, using Exercise~11 in~\cite[Chap.~5]{AM}, we see that the map of ordinary spectra has the going-down property, which implies the going-down property for differential ideals by Statement~\ref{prop_lemma}. \end{proof}

-\begin{corollary} Let $A\subseteq B$ be differential Ritt algebras, $B$ being an integral domain differentially finitely generated over $A$.
-Suppose that differential spectrum of $A$ is noetherian.
-Then there exists an element $s$ in $B$ such that the mapping $\diffspec B_s\to\diffspec A$ is open. \end{corollary} \begin{proof} The statement immediately follows from the previous theorem and statement~\ref{theoremDown}. \end{proof}
+\begin{corollary} Suppose that $A\subseteq B$ are differential integral Ritt algebras and the ring $B$ is differentially finitely generated over $A$.
+Suppose also that the differential spectrum of $A$ is Noetherian.
+Then $B$ has an element $s$ for which the map $\diffspec B_s\to\diffspec A$ is open. \end{corollary} \begin{proof} The required assertion follows readily from the preceding theorem and Statement~\ref{theoremDown}. \end{proof}